- We advise you to exercise a high degree of caution in Gabon because of the high levels of crime.

 We advise you to exercise a high degree of caution in Gabon because of the high levels of serious crime.
 Pay close attention to your personal security at all times and monitor the media for information about possible new safety or security risks.

-Petty theft is common throughout Gabon.
+Petty theft is common throughout Gabon, including pickpocketing, purse snatching and vehicle break-ins.
 Violent crime, including robberies, carjackings and armed attacks also occurs, especially in the cities of Libreville and Port-Gentil.
 Security risks increase when walking alone and on beaches, particularly at night.

 Due to the high prevalence of HIV/AIDS, victims of violent crime, especially rape, are strongly encouraged to seek immediate medical assistance.